mstmari/100-Days-Of-Code/README.md

 Day 13: Built out admin and logout feature tests.

-Day 14: atteneded study group and completed on coding challenge on CodePen
+Day 14: atteneded online study group and completed on coding challenge on CodePen

+Day 15: Made progress on feature tests. (traveling for work)